jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Shemhazian.md

 RacialMods: +8 Perception
 Languages: Abyssal, Celestial,  Draconic; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Paralyzing Gaze (Su): >
-SpecialAbilities: Paralyzing Gaze (Su) Paralysis for 1 round, 30 feet, Fortitude DC 21 negates.
+    Paralysis for 1 round, 30 feet, Fortitude DC 21 negates.
 Evil creatures are immune to this effect.
 The save DC is Charisma-based.
+  Strength Drain (Su): >
-Strength Drain (Su) A shemhazian demon deals 2d4 points of Strength drain with each successful bite.
+    A shemhazian demon deals 2d4 points of Strength drain with each successful bite.
 A DC 27 Fortitude save reduces this amount to 1d4 points of Strength damage.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: